fpdevil/rise_of_machines/LogisticRegression.md

 ![e14]

+#### finding the coefficients

 As discussed earlier, the goal here is to find the coefficient(s) `𝑤` for the best fitting model which best explains the training data set, by using the `Maximum Likelihood Estimator` under a set of assumptions.
-Let us endow our classification model with a set of probabilistic assumptions and then fit the parameters via maximum likelihood.
+Let us endow our classification model with a set of probabilistic assumptions and then fit the parameters via *maximum likelihood*.

 _Below are the probabilistic assumptions we considered:_

-*Note: These assumptions follow the `Bernoulli distribution` discussed earlier*
+*__Note__: These assumptions follow the `Bernoulli distribution` discussed earlier*

 - Probability of a particular sample belonging to class `1`, given it's features `x`  parameterized by the weights `w` defined as under: